Research

 The table shows six main categories of secondary schools –

 - Two private schools supported by Government grants - De La Salle and Beaulieu.
-Both are catholic schools but accept other pupils.
+Both are Catholic schools but accept other pupils.

 - One private school, St Michael’s, which covers the 11-14 age range.